Dissipation-induced topological insulators: A no-go theorem and a recipe: Preliminaries and statement of the main results

-Let us start with some preliminaries.
+Let me start with some preliminaries.
 The state of a system coupled to an environment is described by a density matrix, $\rho$.
-When the coupling to the reservoir is weak, the reservoir is much larger then the system (and therefore is negligibly-affected by the system), and has much faster dynamics than the system (conditions which are widely applicable in practice in optically-driven systems, especially ultracold gases; see below for concrete examples), one can integrate out the environment and arrive at a Markovian (memoryless) Lindblad master equation for the density matrix of the system \cite{gardiner,mandel}:
+When the coupling to the reservoir is weak, the reservoir is much larger than the system (and therefore is negligibly-affected by the system), and has much faster dynamics than the system (conditions which are widely applicable in practice in optically-driven systems, especially ultracold gases), one can integrate out the environment and arrive at a Markovian (memoryless) Lindblad master equation for the density matrix of the system \cite{gardiner}:

-where the Liouville superoperator $\hat{\mathcal{L}}$ contains two contributions, the first one describing the Hamiltonian part of the evolution, and the second one the dissipative part. $L_i$ are known as the ``Lindblad operators'', with corresponding positive Hermitian rate matrix $\gamma_{ij}$, whose eigenvalues are the various decay and decoherence rates.
+where the Liouville superoperator $\hat{\mathcal{L}}$ contains two contributions.
+The first one describes the Hamiltonian part of the evolution, which may include ``Lamb shift'' corrections due to the coupling to the bath.
+The second one is the dissipative part. $L_i$ are known as the ``Lindblad operators'', with a corresponding nonnegative Hermitian rate matrix $\gamma_{ij}$, whose eigenvalues are the various decay and decoherence rates.
 This is the most general Markovian equation that $\rho$ could obey, which would preserve its Hermiticity, positivity, and overall normalization, $\mathrm{Tr}(\rho)=1$.